 Once these requirements are met, the procedure is as follows:

 - The initiator of the divorce (the plaintiff) completes a divorce complaint and files it with the clerk of courts.

 - The complaint is served to the other party (the defendant), notifying them that their spouse has begun divorce proceedings.

 - After serving the defendant, the couple must wait 30 days before their initial hearing.

 - During this time, the couple will draw up an agreement dictating the terms of divorce.
 To reach an agreement, the couple should seek mediation, either with an attorney or mediator.
 A lawyer will then oversee the drafting of this agreement to ensure it is legally binding and contains the terms you have agreed to.
-Contact us at (919) 301-8843 or send us an email for assistance with mediation and/or drafting an agreement.
+Contact us using the form below for assistance with mediation and/or drafting an agreement.

 - After 30 days, the couple will have their first hearing during which, if they have agreed to all outstanding issues in their case, they may submit their final documents to the court to be granted divorce as soon as possible.
 The final documents are the judgment for absolute divorce, certificate for absolute divorce, separation agreement & property settlement contract, and a parenting plan (if applicable).

 Consult With an Uncontested Divorce Attorney in Raleigh

 Divorce is never easy, even uncontested divorces.
 We can help, though.
 We’ve guided Raleigh couples through divorce for over 20 years so whether you need guidance in drafting your agreement or completing the required forms, the uncontested divorce attorneys at Doyle Law Group are here.
 Call us at (919) 301-8843 or fill out the form below to schedule your consultation.